Can You Die From Chronic Insomnia? What You Need to Know

 Phrases like: "related to," "may cause," "linked to," "associated with," or "has the potential to" do not show causality.
 They are very convincing words used by major medical authorities to create headlines that capture people's attention.
 But the truth is, there simply are no randomized studies that show that insomnia causes negative health outcomes.

-This doesn't mean it's not possible for insomnia to cause certain health outcomes but so far, with billions of dollars invested in sleep research, direct cause has not been shown.
+This doesn't mean it's not possible for insomnia to cause certain health outcomes.
+But so far, with billions of dollars invested in sleep research, direct cause has not been shown.

 There are only a few diseases associated with lack of sleep that can be fatal.

-What if I have Fatal Familial Insomnia (FFI) or Sporadic Fatal Insomnia (SFI)?
+What if I Have Fatal Familial Insomnia (FFI) or Sporadic Fatal Insomnia (SFI)?

 If you've ever trekked through Insomnia Land in search of answers, you've probably felt the fear of having Fatal Familial Insomnia (FFI) or Sporadic Fatal Insomnia (SFI).